miguoer/blog/docs/web-front/framework/framework-react02.md

       container._reactRootContainer === undefined;
     if (isModernRoot) {
       console.error(
-        'You are calling ReactDOM.render() on a container that was previously ' + 'passed to ReactDOM.createRoot().
-This is not supported. ' + 'Did you mean to call root.render(element)?',
+        "You are calling ReactDOM.render() on a container that was previously " + "passed to ReactDOM.createRoot().
+This is not supported. " + "Did you mean to call root.render(element)?"
       );
     }
   }